TensorRL-QAS: Reinforcement learning with tensor networks for improved quantum architecture search: Results

 \subsection{Noisy simulation}

-In the previous section, we ran simulations in the ideal scenario of noiseless circuit executions, and now report results for running TensorRL’s in a noisy setting.
-Specifically, we consider the 8-qubit $\mathrm{H}_2$ molecule ground-state search problem using depolarizing noise rates exceeding current \texttt{IBM quantum}~\cite{IBMquantum} hardware: single-qubit gate errors were amplified $10\times$, 2-qubit errors $5\times$, and shot-noise from $10^4$ samples was included (see Appendix~\ref{appendix:noisy_modeling}).
-While these conditions do not fully capture all device-specific noise characteristics, they provide a challenging and controlled benchmark for quantum architecture search (QAS) methods.
+In the previous section, we conducted simulations in the ideal noiseless scenario, and now we report results for running TensorRL-QAS in a noisy setting.
+Specifically, we consider the 8-qubit $\htwoo$ molecule ground-state search problem using depolarizing noise rates exceeding current \texttt{IBM quantum}~\cite{IBMquantum} hardware: single-qubit gate errors were amplified $10\times$ (i.e. 1\%), 2-qubit errors $5\times$ (i.e. 5\%), and shot-noise from $10^4$ samples was included (for details see Appendix~\ref{appendix:noisy_modeling}).
+While these conditions do not fully capture all device-specific noise characteristics, they provide a challenging and controlled benchmark for QAS methods.
 Notably, to the best of our knowledge, this is the largest simulations to date of RL-QAS in a noisy setting, which were previously limited to at most 4-qubit~\cite{du2022quantum, patel2024curriculum}.
-Under these conditions, TensorRL achieved up to 38\% lower variational energy error and $2.4\times$ reduction in average circuit depth compared to the baseline noisy QAS method, CRLQAS~\cite{patel2024curriculum}, indicating improved resilience and scalability in both realistic and challenging noise environments.
+Under these conditions, TensorRL achieved up to 38\% improvement in the error for ground state preparation and $2.4\times$ reduction in average circuit depth compared to the baseline noisy QAS method, CRLQAS~\cite{patel2024curriculum}, indicating improved resilience in both realistic and challenging noise environments. {To demonstrate TensorRL-QAS's robustness to hardware noise, we take PQCs proposed during noiseless training that reach the ground state and execute them on \texttt{IBMQ-Brisbane} device.
+Results in Appendix~\ref{appndx:tensorrl_qas_realistic_noisy} confirm that TensorRL-QAS can achieve chemical accuracy under realistic hardware noise.}

 As shown in Table~\ref{tab:noise_results}, TensorRL (fixed) achieved chemical accuracy with 100\% success rate under depolarizing noise, compared to CRLQAS' 30\% success rate at comparable error.
 This performance difference is linked to TensorRL's strategy of preserving noiseless reference states during policy updates, potentially insulating the learning process from noise corruption.
 The method also produced shallower circuits with half of the CNOT gates compared to CRLQAS, which may help mitigate error accumulation under the amplified 2-qubit noise conditions.
 Under shot noise, TensorRL maintain an error below chemical accuracy with only a depth 2 circuit, though we note this simplified noise model does not account for correlated errors or crosstalk effects present in physical devices.